K. Chandru

-Justice K. Chandru (born 1951), is an Indian advocate and former judge of Madras High Court.
-Chandru has disposed of 96,000 cases during his tenure as a Judge.
-Chandru is known for a case which took place in 1993 when he was practising as a lawyer, to which the film Jai Bhim is dedicated.
+Justice K. Chandru (born 1951) is an Indian advocate and former judge of Madras High Court who disposed of 96,000 cases during his tenure as a judge.
+Chandru is known for a case which took place in 1993 when he was practising as a lawyer, to which the film Jai Bhim (2021) is dedicated.

 Early life

 Chandru was born in Srirangam in Tiruchirappalli District, Tamil Nadu.
 He was a former student activist of Communist Party of India (Marxist).
 He was expelled from Loyola College, Chennai for leading student agitations.
 He then joined Madras Christian College in his third year of college to finish his undergraduate education.
 After graduation, he did community service and full-time political and party work of CPI (M) till 1988.
-He later joined the law college in 1973 where he was not given a hostel seat due to him being a student leader, he later got his seat after going for an indefinite fast before the college campus.
-Chandru then worked at a law firm, Row & Reddy for eight years.
+He later joined the law college in 1973 where he was not given a hostel seat due to him being a student leader, he later got his seat after going for an indefinite hunger strike in front of the college campus.
+Chandru then worked at a law firm, Row & Reddy, for eight years.
 He was expelled from the party in 1988 for opposing Indian intervention in the Sri Lankan Civil War since CPI(M) supported it.
 Chandru was inspired by B. R. Ambedkar.

-He traveled throughout Tamil Nadu, lived with different people and understood the plurality of the society and culture.